 BF04013: Expire Dossiers from Inbox – Out of scope

 This Business Function is not required by SIPO and is therefore out of scope for the SIPO BO implementation.
 It should be noted that expiration of TM/DS dossiers will be done via batch procedures and not manually for the SIPO solution.
 In case when this has to be done manually, it will be done via ‘Edit dossier’.

+BF04022: Save search filters

+Required by SIPO and will use the same functionality as described in the Global TM FAD Document [Ref: R3].

+This business function describes how users shall be able to save the search filters in the Search section of Inbox.

+BF04023: Clear an applied filter

+Required by SIPO and will use the same functionality as described in the Global TM FAD Document [Ref: R3].

+This business function describes how users shall be able to clear an applied filter in the Search sections of Inbox.

+BF04024: Restore a filter

+Required by SIPO and will use the same functionality as described in the Global TM FAD Document [Ref: R3].

+This business function describes how users shall be able to restore a previously saved filter in the Search sections of Inbox.

+BF04025: Remove a filter

+Required by SIPO and will use the same functionality as described in the Global TM FAD Document [Ref: R3].

+This business function describes how users shall be able to remove from the list a previously saved filter in the Search section of Inbox

 BSP005: Task Allocation and Creation

 This process describes the system’s functionalities related to task allocation and completion.
 The system shall provide a flexible task allocation which will be applied uniformly for all dossiers that reside in the back office.